kodekloudhub/certified-kubernetes-security-specialist-cks-course/docs/07-Monitoring,-Logging-and-Runtime-Security/05-Falco-Configuration-Files.md

 ### Some of **`/etc/falco/falco.yaml`** options

-- The JSON Output field when enabled, logs the events in JSON.
+- The JSON Output field, when enabled, logs the events in JSON.
 By default this field is set to false and logs events as text.

 - Then we have configuration options related to Falco itself.
 Such as logging options for the falco process such as whether to log to standard error   or to syslog and the log level to be used for falcos logs.
 These are not to be confused with the PRIORITY that we used for individual rules.